Eyeshield: Durability

 The durability of eyeshields were tested when eye specialists at Ohio State University used an air cannon to hurl baseballs at the visors.
 The impact was designed to mimic a force similar to being kicked in the face, a common occurrence during football play.
 The tested shields successfully maintained their structural integrity after being hit with baseballs that were propelled at velocities of up to 218 ft per second (150 miles per hour).

 Adjustments

 In 2019, optometrists and ophthalmologists at the University of Alabama at Birmingham worked together with BlazerAthletics to not only create visors to help vision- challenged football players, but also adjusted the rule book to allow players with eye problems to be able to wear the eyeshields during games.
 The special visors will assist football players that have medical-related light sensitivity to be able to play the game.
 Taylon Lewis, 11 at the time, was greatly impacted by this.
-He was born with albinism and suffers from light sensitivity due to the fact he naturally has no melanin in either of his irises to block the sun.
+He was born with albinism and suffers from light sensitivity because he naturally has no melanin in either of his irises to block the sun.